 Available Connectors: Tip, sleeve, and one insulating band

-A TS configuration is fairly straightforward.
+A TS configuration is relatively straightforward.
 The tip connector carries the audio signal, while the sleeve acts as a return path and ground.

 However, since the ground is a reference point for the signal, it can pick up interference noises like an antenna.
-The longer the cable, the higher chance they’ll pick up more noise.
+The longer the cable, the higher chance it’ll pick up more noise.

 Common Usage: You can find TS connectors mainly with guitars, instruments, and applications that do not require a long cable connection.

 3-conductor plug (TRS)